containers/podman/docs/source/markdown/podman-kube-generate.1.md

       claimName: priceless-data
 ```

-Create Kubernetes Pod YAML for a pod called `demoweb` and include a service.
+Create Kubernetes Pod YAML for the specified pod and include a service.
 ```
 $ sudo podman kube generate -s demoweb
 # Save the output of this file and use kubectl create -f to import